boldbi/boldbi-docker/README.md

 **Note**:

-* Image and PDF exporting is not supported in ARM architecture images and Alpine variant images.
+* Image and PDF exporting is not supported in ARM architecture images of the Ubuntu and Alpine variants.
 * Filesystem and Web connectors are not supported in Bold ETL for Alpine variant images.

 # How to use this image?